aiplan4eu/unified-planning/docs/showcases/05-behavior-tree-testing.md

-# Planning for Logistics Automation: Behavior Tree Testing
+# Behavior Tree Testing for Logistic Automation

 ## Context

-Robots behavior at Magazino is designed using behavior trees which give an intuitive idea of how a system will behave depending on action success or failure.
+Robots behavior at [Magazino](https://www.magazino.eu/?lang=en) is designed using *behavior trees* which give an intuitive idea of how a system will behave depending on action success or failure.
 However, actions in behavior trees often have hidden dependencies that are difficult to track.
-Attempting to execute an action when its data requirements are not satisfied usually leads to system down time.
+Attempting to execute an action when its data requirements are not satisfied usually leads to system downtime.
 It is therefore essential to catch these dependency issues before the system is deployed.

 In this use case, we employ planning to find execution traces in behavior trees that violate data assumptions.
 If a plan is found, it indicates a way to execute the behavior tree that would crash the system.

-- For details see our conference paper [1]
-- This use case is also documents on the AI on Demand platform [2]
-- A video overview can be found on YouTube [3]
+Hence, each plan found is a counter-example that indicates a bug in the behavior-tree, with the action sequence giving the recipe of how to reproduce it.

 ## Planning Problem Description